Bluetooth Low Energy: Advertising and discovery

 BLE devices are detected through a procedure based on broadcasting advertising packets.
 This is done using 3 separate channels (frequencies), in order to reduce interference.
 The advertising device sends a packet on at least one of these three channels, with a repetition period called the advertising interval.
 For reducing the chance of multiple consecutive collisions, a random delay of up to 10 milliseconds is added to each advertising interval.
 The scanner listens to the channel for a duration called the scan window, which is periodically repeated every scan interval.

 The discovery latency is therefore determined by a probabilistic process and depends on the three parameters (viz., the advertising interval, the scan interval and the scan window).
 The discovery scheme of BLE adopts a periodic-interval based technique, for which upper bounds on the discovery latency can be inferred for most parametrizations.
 While the discovery latencies of BLE can be approximated by models for purely periodic interval-based protocols, the random delay added to each advertising interval and the three-channel discovery can cause deviations from these predictions, or potentially lead to unbounded latencies for certain parametrizations.

 Security

+Bluetooth Low Energy has security instances such as the Encrypted Advertising Data (EAD) feature allowing some or all of the application data payload that is transmitted in advertising packets, to be encrypted.
+A standard mechanism for the sharing of key material between a broadcasting device and the observers that are intended to receive this data is also defined, so that the data may be decrypted when received.

+All transmitted Bluetooth LE PDUs include a Cyclic Redundancy Check (CRC) that is recalculated and checked by the receiving device for the possibility of the PDU having been changed in flight.